What is Myopia?

 Avoiding high myopia means healthier eyes

 High levels of myopia are associated with significantly increased risks of eye diseases.
 Glaucoma, retinal detachment and myopic macular degeneration are all serious, sight-threatening eye conditions.
 Vision loss at any age can be life-changing, and certainly prevention is better than cure.
-While there is no 'safe' level of short-sightedness, we can lessen the risk of vision loss in an individual's lifetime by aiming to keeping a child's level of myopia as low as possible with treatment.
+While there is no 'safe' level of short-sightedness, we can lessen the risk of vision loss in an individual's lifetime by aiming to keep a child's level of myopia as low as possible with treatment.

 Myopia Control Solutions

-Our optometrist starts with a detailed assessment of your child's eyes, analysis of their past and current eyesight changes, and with careful consideration of their age, family history and risk factors, we will decide with you on an individualised treatment plan to best manage your child's short-sightedness.
+Our optometrist starts with a detailed assessment of your child's eyes, analysis of their past and current eyesight changes, and with careful consideration of their age, family history and risk factors.
+We will decide with you on an individualised treatment plan to best manage your child's short-sightedness.

 We graph your child's prescription changes to visualise their rate of myopia progression and to forecast their eventual level of myopia with different treatment options.
 And we will continue to monitor their progression closely while on treatment, to tailor and adjust the treatment plan for maximum myopia control.